alexkato29/cuda-gemm/src/kernels/tiled/README.md

 - We have no bank conflicts in our shared memory access.
     - `a_tile` accesses reference unique bank IDs altogether per warp.
     - `b_tile` accesses do request only 16 unique bank IDs per 32 threads.
 But, they request the same address, so the result can be broadcasted!
+- The compiler is *already vectorizing reads to `a_tile`!* See the bonus observations section.

 ### What's Bad?
 - We call shared memory so aggressively that it cannot serve reads as fast as they're coming in.